 An English actress whose seven-decade stage career was crowned by her unforgettable portrayal of a formidable Edwardian cook in a landmark television series.

-Madeleine Angela Clinton-Baddeley, known professionally as Angela Baddeley, possessed a voice that could command a theater or a kitchen.
-Born into a theatrical family in 1904, she was on stage as a child and never truly left it, building a formidable career in classical theatre, particularly with the Old Vic company.
-She worked with titans like John Gielgud and Laurence Olivier, known for her sharp character work in Shakespearean and modern plays.
-To a global audience, however, she became the embodiment of another kind of authority: Mrs. Bridges, the stern but soft-hearted cook in the 1970s television phenomenon 'Upstairs, Downstairs.'
-Her performance, balancing comic bluster with genuine pathos, stole scenes and hearts, making her a household name and defining her legacy after a lifetime spent mastering her craft on the boards.
+Angela Baddeley played Mrs. Bridges, the stern but soft-hearted cook in the 1970s television phenomenon 'Upstairs, Downstairs.'
+Born into a theatrical family in 1904, she was on stage as a child and never truly left it, building a formidable career in classical theatre with the Old Vic company.
+She worked with John Gielgud and Laurence Olivier, delivering sharp character work in Shakespearean and modern plays.
+To a global audience, her performance as Mrs. Bridges balanced comic bluster with genuine pathos, stealing scenes and hearts.
+After a lifetime mastering her craft on the boards, this role defined her for millions.

 1901–1927